For Mideast, 2018 could be a pivotal year in war and peace | Taiwan News

 A PHOENIX ON THE TIGRIS

 The war against the Islamic State group has been declared over after four years of savagery.
-The group's epic abuses inspired a furious reaction that has left large parts of Iraq in smoldering ruins.
+The group's epic abuses — enslaving women, massacring whole populations, grisly killings, mass terrorism — inspired a furious reaction that has left large parts of Iraq in smoldering ruins.
 The fight by the U.S.-led coalition was grueling in Fallujah, Ramadi, Hawija, Tal Afar and finally Mosul.
 Whether Iraq can rebuild is a key question for 2018, for only then will Baghdad regain the authority to govern the whole country.

 PROMISE AND PERIL IN SAUDI ARABIA

+The monarchies of the region — from Morocco to Jordan to the Gulf — were the least affected by the Arab Spring.
+Perhaps most ossified was Saudi Arabia, a U.S. ally and key oil power whose strict Wahhabi interpretation of Islam is blamed by critics for abetting the spread of jihadism worldwide.

-Change seems imminent in Saudi Arabia, especially if 32-year-old Crown Prince Mohammed bin Salman takes over the throne from his father officially in 2018.
-MBS, as he is known, has been stumping for a more moderate view of religion and is widely credited with the recent decisions to end the highly contentious, decades-old bans on women driving and cinemas operating.
+Now change appears to be coming, symbolized by the ubiquitous acronym MBS — the widely used nickname for 32-year-old Crown Prince Mohammed bin Salman, who many expect will take over the throne from his father officially in 2018.
+He has been stumping for a more moderate view of religion and is widely credited with the recent decisions to end the highly contentious, decades-old bans on women driving and cinemas operating.

+The crown prince is also widely seen as the driving force behind the arrests of dozens of his fellow princes on corruption charges.
+Few are surprised by the corruption allegations, but critics sensed a power grab.
+Many of the detainees continue to fester, albeit in style, in the luxury Riyadh hotel that has become their improbable prison.

 The Syria war is, to a degree, a proxy fight between the two regional powers, with Tehran supporting Assad and Riyadh many of the rebels.
-That's also true in Yemen, where the Saudis have backed the government with airstrikes against Iran-backed Houthi rebels.
-Many thousands of civilians have died, the rebels still control key parts of the country and there is starvation and cholera on a historic scale.
+That also drove the seemingly Saudi-inspired and ultimately abortive resignation of Lebanese Prime Minister Saad Hariri, who was seen as too easy on the Iranian-backed Lebanese militia Hezbollah, which is fighting in Syria.
+In Yemen, where the Saudis have backed the government with airstrikes against Iran-backed Houthi rebels, many thousands of civilians have died, the rebels still control key parts of the country and there is starvation and cholera on a historic scale.

+So great is the antipathy toward Iran by Saudi Arabia and other Sunnis powers that some observers think it exceeds their opposition to Zionism.
+In Jerusalem, officials giddily whisper of an emerging Sunni-Israeli axis against the Islamic Republic.

 A PENULTIMATE DEAL?

-Trump speaks repeatedly of brokering the "ultimate deal."
+Seemingly inspired by the high-profile failures of his recent predecessors to coax the Israelis and Palestinians into a final peace, Trump speaks repeatedly of the "ultimate deal."
 But it is difficult to envision even a more moderate Israeli leader meeting the Palestinians' terms, which include dividing or sharing Jerusalem and its Old City, holy to three religions.
+Even if they somehow agree to share, Israel and a future Palestine will likely need a border snaking through the city to keep peace rejectionists apart.
+And the Palestinians demand recognition of at least a theoretical "right of return" for millions of descendants of refugees, which few Israelis contemplate.
 Two decades of failed negotiations attest to the quagmire.

 With this unpromising backdrop many Palestinians are talking about ditching the two-state strategy and demanding annexation and equal rights instead.
-That would make Israel an evenly divided binational state, something its government can be expected to resist.
+That would make Israel an evenly divided binational state, something its government can be expected to resist, even as they face potential accusations of apartheid.
+With Israel having already settled 600,000 Jews in the West Bank and east Jerusalem, extricating itself will be difficult.

 Associated Press writer Zeina Karam in Beirut contributed to this report.